LinusRichter/sicherheit-und-datenschutz-in-der-webentwicklung/sdw_own_plugin/docs/username_protection.md

     padding: 1px 12px;
     border-left-color: #dba617;">
         <p>
             Your display name is the same as your username.
 This can expose your username publicly, which is a security risk.
-Please change your display name in your profile settings
+Please change your display name in your profile settings.
         </p>
     </div>